Home Entrepreneurship The Dark Side of Entrepreneurship

 You chose to scroll past the stories of Anthony Bourdain and Kate Spade(two famous entrepreneurs who committed suicide).

-It took the death of VG Siddhartha, founder of CCD, to wake you from your rosy dreamy world of entrepreneurship made up of a lot of ‘multis’ – the multi-million dollar entrepreneurs, the multi-million-dollar funding, a multi-million dollar exit.
+It took the death of VG Siddhartha, founder of CCD, to wake you from your rosy, dreamy world of entrepreneurship, which is made up of many ‘multis’—the multi-million dollar entrepreneurs, the multi-million-dollar funding, and the multi-million-dollar exit.

-Do you know what is lost in the stories told, emphasizing everything ‘Multi million’?
+Do you know what is lost in the stories, emphasizing everything ‘Multi-million’?

-It is the real, depressing story of 8 out of 10 startups that fail to survive.
+It is the real, depressing story of 8 out of 10 startups that failed to survive or entrepreneurs who fell into the category of these stats (2024 info):

 Obviously, why would you want to hear depressing news involving stress and suicides?

-My dear friend, you need to hear these stories because you might soon be getting a reality check of the world, unlike the B.S they fed you.
+it would be best if you heard these stories because they might soon give you a reality check on the world, unlike the B.S. they fed you.

 The Real 'Entrepreneur'